 In Boston, USA, 28 students drank caffeinated beer, reportedly without any effect on taste, although caffeine is very bitter, and 36 non-caffeinated beers.

 The questions now are: Who had the worst hangover?
 The “Alcohol-Caffeine Combiners” or the “Decaffeinated”?
 And how do you measure something like that?

-The latter is a real problem because from a medical point of view the hangover is a very complex syndrome [7, 8], so unfortunately there is no single biomarker that can be evaluated objectively.
+The latter is a real problem because the hangover is a very complex syndrome from a medical point of view [7, 8], so, unfortunately, there is no single biomarker that can be evaluated objectively.
 The students, therefore, had to subjectively rate the severity of their hangovers on an Acute Hangover Scale – this is ultimately about personal misery, and who better to judge than yourself?

 Caffeine and alcohol

 So what effect did caffeine have?
 The concurring result of both studies: The simultaneous consumption of caffeine and alcohol did not lead to any different symptoms than the consumption of comparable amounts of alcohol alone.
 In other words, caffeine did not appear to have an impact on the overall occurrence of the hangover, nor on its severity.
-In order to avoid a hangover, there is probably only one thing to do: keep moderate!
+To avoid a hangover, there is probably only one thing to do: keep moderate!